Clean the disks

 wipefs -fa /dev/<disk_id>

-Specify <disk_id> — ID of the disk you copied in step 3.
+is the disk ID of the disk you copied in step 3. -

 dd bs=512 if=/dev/zero of=/dev/<disk_id> count=2048 seek=$(('blockdev --getsz /dev/<disk_id>' - 2048))

-Bring back the old server loading template or reboot the server from the OS.
-When you reboot the server from the OS, the boot template will automatically change to the one that was set before server booting in Rescue mode.
+Return the server boot template to the previous one When you reboot the server from the OS, the boot template will automatically change to the one that was set before the server was booted in Rescue mode. the server booted in Rescue mode.